ggramlich/ggramlich.github.com/_posts/2009-08-09-making-slim-even-slimmer.markdown

 {% endhighlight %}

-Finally I only needed a new PhpSlimFactory (in Java) and there was no need to subclass SlimServer and ListExecutor, only the SlimService is subclassed to instantiate the PhpSlimFactory and the StatementExecutor to implement a Proxy that uses the Bridge.
+Finally I only needed a new PhpSlimFactory (in Java) and there was no need to extend SlimServer and ListExecutor, only the SlimService is extended to instantiate the PhpSlimFactory and the StatementExecutor to implement a Proxy that uses the Bridge.